nodeup/transcriptions/46-a-promises-by-promisers-show.md

 So the pattern that has been standardized over the last few years under the name of promises in user space has been organized under Promises/A+ which is this spec that I co-edit.
 That really nails down what it means to be a promise in JavaScript at a level that isn't just an event emitter with two events.
 It's more like an object that follows certain rules and has a way of registering callbacks, but behaves in a very predictable way.

-In your opinion, if node had continued down that path, would we have gotten to A+.
-It's matured a lot since then, and so have promise.
+0:00 - **Daniel Shaw**: In your opinion, if node had continued down that path, would we have gotten to A+?
+It's matured a lot since then, and so have promises.

-I don't think so, I think the desire to build on the event emitter technology would've been a trap.
+0:00 - **Dominic Denicola**: I don't think so, I think the desire to build on the event emitter technology would've been a trap.
 At the time that node 0.1 came out, there was a lot of work on CommonJS Promises/A which was a predecessor to A+.
 It was well understood how promises should work.
-Talking with Kriskowal who was one of the early promise implementers.
+Talking with [Kris Kowal](https://twitter.com/kriskowal) who was one of the early promise implementers.
 It's just a matter of which communities understood which technologies and node understood event emitters but they didn't really understand promises so when they were like "hey, a promise is just something that succeeds or fails" then they were like "oh, let's do that in terms of event emitters."
 I think it would've been painful and I think nobody would've liked it ever.

 Possibly worse than where we are now.

-Definitely worse I'd say.
+Definitely worse, I'd say.

 Conceptually filling in the blanks.
 If core were to be more promise friendly, what would that look like.

 There's actually a really easy way to introduce this.
 The basic idea is that, as with all promise functions, instead of passing in a callback that receives error,result you return a promise that has the usual behavior of either becoming rejected with an error or fulfilled with a value.
 One really nice thing you can do is you can just say oh, if there's no callback I'll return a promise but if there is a callback I'll do the normal callback stuff.
 So that would be one path by which things would work really well and maintain both styles.

-Kind of like the way michael handles stream in request.
+Kind of like the way Michael handles stream in request.

 Yeah, we do this in several APIs I expose where it's like yeah, if you're going to consume it with promise that's awesome, I want to give you that ability but if you're a normal node person and don't care about all this, lets conform to the basic low-level callbacks and let you pass that in.